luciamartinf/AssignmentAnswers/Assignment1/README.md

 Class for File Management.
 Methods defined:

-1) load_from_file: Class method to retrieve all lines of a specific file as instances of a given class.
+1) *BONUS!!* `load_from_file`: Class method to retrieve all lines of a specific file as instances of a given class.
 Returns an array with all objects.

-2) create_updated_file: Class method to create an updated file with all of the objects of a given class.
+2) *BONUS!!* `create_updated_file`: Class method to create an updated file with all of the objects of a given class.

 ### CLASSES